 - You have been falsely accused or mistakenly identified.

 Have you been arrested for receiving stolen property in San Diego?
 Do not hesitate to contact the Law Office of Vikas Bajaj, APC today for help.
-Our San Diego criminal defense attorneys have nearly two decades of legal experience and have successfully handled thousands of criminal matters.
+Our receiving stolen property attorney San Diego has nearly two decades of legal experience and has successfully handled thousands of criminal matters.
 We know that a conviction would be devastating for you and your family, so we will do everything in our power to make sure that we secure the best possible outcome in your case.
 Call our San Diego office today to set up your free consultation.
 We will review the charges against you, explain your legal rights, and answer any questions you have.